hhnnhh/berlin_datascience_lab/README.md

 * plus "engine_size" --> ROC: .74

 *Summary:* A Logistic Regression with "ODOMETER", "CAR_AGE", "MODEL" "ENGINE-SIZE" receives the best ROC Score with .74

+## Product vision

+We suggest to implement a web application were car owners can enter "ODOMETER", "CAR_AGE", "MODEL" and probably "ENGINE-SIZE" to get an impression if their car is likely to pass or fail their emissions test.

+The application will be easy to implement and might make emission testing more efficient.

+On the downside, the confidence of the predictions is still not high, as about 67% of the cars will in fact be classified correctly, whereas 30% of the cars will be announced as "likely to pass", while they'll actually be failing ("false negative"), and 3% of the cars will be announced as "likely to fail", while they'll be passing ("false positive").

+**Open tasks:**
+Next step: try beating the current score by either hyperparameter tuning and/or by using a more powerful model.

+Also "Predictive Model 2" could unfortunately not be implemented within the time frame of the current project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.